Literature Courses

 Prerequisite: A “C” grade or higher or “Pass” in English 120 or equivalent.
 Introduces literature through the reading, analysis, and discussion of various genres such as short stories, poetry, drama, novels, myths, essays and folktales.
 Literature encompasses different time periods and a variety of male and female authors from around the world.
 Students will use the literature to write critical and appreciative essays.
 Recommended for English Majors.
 Satisfies General Education for: Grossmont College C2; CSU C2; IGETC 3B Transfers to: CSU, UC.

-ENGLISH 201: IMAGES OF WOMEN IN LITERATURE
+ENGLISH 201: WOMEN, GENDER, AND SEXUALITY IN LITERATURE

 3 units, 3 hours